flatland-association/flatland-rl/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-about: For missing documentation or improvements of existing documentation
+about: Report missing documentation or suggest improvements of existing one
 title: ''
 labels: documentation
 assignees: ''

 ---

-### Target
-What feature(s) or functionality should be documented:
-- …

-### Source code
-What methods, classes etc. should be documented:
-- [ ] …

-### Book / notebooks
+**Target**
+Describe the behavior that should be documented.

+**Source code**
+If you know, describe the specific classes, methods, etc. that implement the behavior that needs documentation.

+**Book / notebooks**
-What focal points could be described/explained in detail in the flatland book and/or as notebook:
+List the focal points that could be described/explained in detail in the flatland book and/or as a notebook.
-- [ ] …